uptech/appfit-sdk-docs/docs/browser/web-apps/usage.md

 appFit.identifyUser("USER_ID");
 ```

-Setting this identifier to null will remove user tracking from all events going forward.
+Setting this identifier to `undefined` will remove user tracking from all events going forward.

 ```javascript
 appFit.identifyUser();